qmadari/PyAmsSerial/README.md

 When installing pyserial be sure to use `pip install pyserial` and not `pip install serial`, as this is a package with a conflicting import name.

 ## Usage
-Place the PyAmsSerial.py file in your python project folder.
-Implement it into your code as desired using
+Copy the PyAmsSerial.py file into your python project folder.
+Then implement it into your own code as desired using
 ```python
 import PyAmsSerial
 ```